Northern Valley Indian Health logo

 Addiction Medicine Services are Here

-OUR Medication Assisted Treatment (MAT) Program, Addiction Medicine and Pain Management services are provided by Dr. Dhesi at our Willows and Woodland clinics.
+Our Medication Assisted Treatment (MAT) Program, Addiction Medicine and Pain Management services are provided by Dr. Dhesi at our Willows and Woodland clinics.

 > LEARN MORE